adjidieng/DETM/README.md

 + https://bitbucket.org/diengadji/embeddings/src

+All the scripts to pre-process a dataset can be found in the folder 'scripts'.

 ## Example

 To run the DETM on the ACL dataset you can run the command below.
 You can specify different values for other arguments, peek at the arguments list in main.py.